-Private Citizens and Drones.
+Private Citizens And Drones

-Potential Liability Issues?
+- Potential Liability Issues?

 Reasonable Expectation of Privacy?

 So the law is that recording in public places under California law is permitted, so long as you keep your reasonable expectation of privacy intact.
-An example would be people at the beach who are not aware they are on tape.
+An example would be people at the beach who are unaware they are on tape.
 So now could be a violation of the law.
 But at the same time, videoing a police officer making an arrest remains legal.

-He said that it would not be unforeseen for law enforcement to argue they have the right to use drones to record, but at the same time, take that ability out of the hands of the ordinary citizen.
+He said that it would not be unforeseen for law enforcement to argue they have the right to use drones to record but simultaneously take that ability out of ordinary citizens’ hands.
 Mr. Ehline adds that in California, the stance taken by the courts is a pro-government position.

 Recording Police Reduced Police Misconduct?

-The current private drone use regulations include:
+The current private drone use regulations include the following:

-Flying below 400 feet.
+Flying below 400 feet

-Mr. Baldridge said that the guidelines for recreational and hobbyists come from in a 1981 circular.
+Mr. Baldridge said that the guidelines for recreational and hobbyists come from in 1981 circular.
 And these standards state that airborne model aircraft should remain a “sufficient distance from populated areas.”
 And Baldridge says you should not fly the craft above 400 feet.